EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 3. Rebuild EDHOC message_3, as a CBOR sequence composed of two CBOR byte strings in the following order.

-   * The first CBOR byte string has as value the 'kid' of the Client as indicated in the OSCORE option of the EDHOC + OSCORE request, encoded as a bstr_identifier (see Section 5.1 of {{I-D.ietf-lake-edhoc}}).
+   * The first CBOR byte string is the 'kid' of the Client indicated in the OSCORE option of the EDHOC + OSCORE request, encoded as a bstr_identifier (see Section 5.1 of {{I-D.ietf-lake-edhoc}}).

    * The second CBOR byte string is the CIPHERTEXT_3 retrieved at step 2.